MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 # RPR Processing

-This directory contains GNSS-IR processing workflows and post-processing scripts used in the CAMEO-WAGST project.
+This directory contains GNSS-IR processing workflows and post-processing using [gnssrefl](https://gnssrefl.readthedocs.io/en/latest/) used in the CAMEO-WAGST project.

 It focuses on:
 - GNSS-IR reflector height estimation